 Identifying your startup team structure is one thing—building it is another.
 With unemployment at record lows, it’s harder than ever to fill open positions at your business.

 However, evolving trends give you more options.
-For example, the rise of remote work opens the possibilities up to a larger talent pool.
+For example, the rise of remote work opens the possibilities up to a larger talent pool, making it more important than ever to learn how to hire remote employees and master remote onboarding.
 And the Great Resignation shows that employees will leave what they know for greener pastures.

 When it comes to building your organizational team structure, here are your options: